System Design Space

 Notification Types

-APNs (iOS), FCM (Android).
-Delivery even when the application is closed.
+APNs for iOS and FCM for Android.
+Delivery can still happen when the app is closed.

 Email